MeeFoundation/docs/src/Use_cases.md

 ##### Use case #2

-Syncronizes and updates the user's profile at websites/apps using MeeTalk.
+Allows the user to syncronize information that sites/apps have about them using MeeTalk.

 #### Meta-Calendar Management